 I know some of you think I’m being too harsh on Roger, but it’s important to realize that because nobody cared enough for Roger, nobody was willing to tell him the truth!

-Here are a couple of my Dunning-Krueger issues:
+Here are a couple of my Dunning-Kruger issues:

-* Being a 4.5 rated tennis player with a losing record, but only willing to play 5.0 opponents.
+- Being a 4.5 rated tennis player with a losing record, but only willing to play 5.0 opponents.
+Hi Ihsan!

-* Thinking you are a great cook despite all the thrown away leftovers.
+- Believing you are a great cook, despite your family throwing away the leftovers.

 The Best Way To Get Rid Of Delusion